HMS Prince of Wales (53): Atlantic Charter meeting

-After repairs at Rosyth, Prince of Wales took Prime Minister Winston Churchill across the Atlantic for a secret conference with US President Franklin D. Roosevelt.
+After repairs at Rosyth, Prince of Wales took Prime Minister Winston Churchill across the Atlantic for the secret Atlantic Conference (Codename: Riviera) with US President Franklin D. Roosevelt.
 On 5 August Roosevelt boarded the cruiser USS Augusta from the presidential yacht Potomac.
-Augusta proceeded from Massachusetts to Placentia Bay and Argentia in Newfoundland with the cruiser USS Tuscaloosa and five destroyers, arriving on 7 August while the presidential yacht played a decoy role by continuing to cruise New England waters as if the president were still on board.
+Augusta proceeded from Massachusetts to Placentia Bay and Argentia in Newfoundland with the cruiser USS Tuscaloosa and five destroyers, arriving on 7 August while Potomac played a decoy role by continuing to cruise New England waters as if the president were still on board.
 On 9 August, Churchill arrived in the bay aboard Prince of Wales, escorted by the destroyers HMS Ripley, HMCS Assiniboine and HMCS Restigouche.
 At Placentia Bay, Newfoundland, Roosevelt transferred to the destroyer USS McDougal to meet Churchill on board Prince of Wales.
 The conference continued from 10 to 12 August aboard Augusta and, at the end of the conference, the Atlantic Charter was proclaimed.
 Prince of Wales arrived back at Scapa Flow on 18 August.